petrikaj/lappaa/compare/lappaa-vs-descript.md

 # Lappaa vs. Descript — Detailed Comparison

 > Descript is a desktop powerhouse for editing audio and video like a text document.
-Lappaa is a mobile-native creator for turning audio into social videos, instantly.
+Lappaa is a mobile-native creator for turning voice and media into social videos, instantly.

 ## Overview